shivam-agarwal/shivam-agarwal.github.io/_posts/2015-05-10-Thinking-Neumannically?-Think-again.md

 Do we ever imagine that so much is going on when we simply do a “quick” check of our facebook account and that too several times a day?

-This article is going to be about the most basic element which started the revolution of Digital Computers.
+This article is going to be about the most basic element which started the revolution of Digital Computers...

 <!-- more -->